Half-pipe: Design

 The character of a half-pipe depends on the relationship between four attributes: most importantly, the transition radius and the height, and less so, the degree of flat bottom and width.
 Extra width allows for longer slides and grinds.
 The flat bottom, while valued for recovery time, serves no purpose if it is longer than it needs to be.

 Thus, it is the ratio between height and transition radius that determines the personality of a given ramp, because the ratio determines the angle of the lip.

 On half-pipes which are less than vertical, the height, typically between 50% and 75% of the radius, profoundly affects the ride up to and from the lip, and the speed at which tricks must be executed.
 Ramps near or below 3 ft of height sometimes fall below 50% of the height of their radius.
 Technical skaters use them for advanced flip tricks and spin maneuvers.
 Smaller transitions that maintain the steepness of their larger counterparts are commonly found in pools made for skating and in custom mini ramps.
 The difficulty of technical tricks is increased with the steepness, but the feeling of dropping in from the coping is preserved.

-Common mistake in the construction of ramps is constant radius in transitions:
+The standard design in the construction of ramps is to use a constant radius in transitions:

-Most of the ramps are built with a quarter circle of constant radius for easy construction, but the best ramps are not constant radius but a parabola with little final vert (vertical).
+Most of the ramps are built with a quarter circle of constant radius for easy construction, and this method is tried and true.
+But some of the best ramps are not constant radius but a roughly elliptical with somewhat less final vert (vertical).

-The parabola allows for easy big air with return still on the curve and not on the flat.
+The design is supposed to allow for easy big air with return still on the curve and less danger of landing on the flat ("bottoming out").

-Mathematics

-A cycloid profile will theoretically give the fastest half-pipe if friction is neglected.
-It is then called a brachistochrone curve.
-Such a curve in its pure form has infinitely short verts and is π times as wide as it is high.